 Thumbnail image of older man assisting older woman out of a van and into a wheelchair.
 Caption is Accessibility to Transportation.

-Handivan Drivers: AF Kipling & District: Additional volunteer drivers (seniors) have been recruited for the Kipling Handivan in hopes of adding an additional day of service each week.
+Handivan Drivers: Age-Friendly Kipling & District: Additional volunteer drivers (seniors) have been recruited for the Kipling Handivan in hopes of adding an additional day of service each week.
 Click here for contact details.

-Volunteer Taxi Service: AF Strasbourg has increased the number of volunteer drivers for the volunteer taxi service, with free rides during the month of December.
+Volunteer Taxi Service: Age-Friendly Strasbourg has increased the number of volunteer drivers for the volunteer taxi service, with free rides during the month of December.
 Click here for contact details.

-Rides to Lunch Program: AF Strasbourg provides free rides to local seniors to their monthly Toonie Lunches.
+Rides to Lunch Program: Age-Friendly Strasbourg provides free rides to local seniors to their monthly Toonie Lunches.
 Click here for contact details.

 Thumbnail image of older Asian woman using a walker, with younger Asian woman assisting her.
 They are crossing a street crosswalk.
 Caption is Crosswalks.